ksalzke/templates-for-omnifocus/README.md

       - If there are any tags that include a placeholder in their name, replaces the tag with a matching tag.
 (If there is no matching tag found, a new tag will be created at the top level.)
       - Includes the replacement value in the note of the created project (in the form `«Placeholder»:Value`)
       - _Note:_ If a template is copied to an existing project, any placeholders in the project's note will be used first before prompting for further information.
 3. If the template project has a due date, prompts the user for a new due date and adjusts the dates of all tasks within the created project/action group accordingly.
 If there is no due date but there is a defer date, this is used instead.
+If any actions have `$DUE`